Anthony Weiner sexting scandals: Criminal conviction and divorce

 On August 28, 2016, the New York Post reported that Weiner had engaged in sexting with another woman, including sending a picture of himself in July 2015 with his toddler son sleeping next to him.
 The New York Times reported the next day that Weiner and his wife intended to separate.
 Weiner had served as a contributor to NY1, which put him on indefinite leave.

 On September 21, 2016, the Daily Mail published an article claiming that Weiner had engaged in sexting with a 15-year-old girl.
 Devices owned by Weiner and Abedin were seized as part of an FBI investigation into the incident.
+Emails pertinent to the Hillary Clinton email controversy were discovered on Weiner's laptop, prompting FBI Director James Comey to reopen that investigation late into the 2016 US presidential election.
 On January 31, 2017, The Wall Street Journal reported that federal prosecutors were weighing whether to bring child pornography charges against Weiner over the incident.
 On May 19, 2017, The New York Times reported Weiner had surrendered to the FBI that morning, and under a plea bargain he intended to plead guilty to a single charge of transferring obscene material to a minor.
 Abedin reportedly filed for divorce prior to his guilty plea.
 On September 25, 2017, Judge Denise Cote of the Southern District of New York agreed to a plea agreement sentence totaling 21 months in federal prison, three years supervised release, and for Weiner to register as a sex offender.
 Weiner reported to Federal Medical Center, Devens on November 6.
 He was released from prison on February 17, 2019, and was ordered to register as a sex offender in April that year.

 In popular culture

-The first scandal was used as the inspiration for part of the plot line of seasons 1–2 of the Showtime series Homeland, where a protagonist, a war hero (played by Damian Lewis), is invited to run for Congress (and subsequently gets elected) after the political career of "Congressman Dick Johnson" comes to a sudden end after his sexting pictures are publicized.
+The first scandal was used as the inspiration for part of the plot line of seasons 1–2 of the Showtime series Homeland, where Nicholas Brody (played by Damian Lewis) is invited to run for Congress (and subsequently gets elected) after the political career of "Congressman Dick Johnson" comes to a sudden end after his sexting pictures are publicized.
 An article in The Washington Post, noting that the Weiner story broke just in time for script purposes, quotes Alex Gansa, co-creator of Homeland: "We were looking for a way that our lead character could become a congressman in a very quick period of time.
 This presented itself on a platter."
 A Law & Order: Special Victims Unit episode titled "October Surprise", used the Weiner scandal as inspiration for a New York City mayoral candidate inappropriately texting with women online.
 Similarly to Weiner, the mayoral candidate refused to drop out of the race.

 The 2016 documentary Weiner covers his resignation from Congress and his 2013 run for Mayor of New York City.